Your home doesn’t contain enough vintage travel posters

 There’s something excruciatingly romantic about the golden age of travel.
-It was the early nineteenth century, and the world was finally opening up — a time that must have been packed with excitement, exploration and more promise than you could shake a passport at.
-And it’s all the more enticing while we’re all confined to our own homes.
+It was the early nineteenth century, and the world was finally opening up.
+It was a time that must have been packed with excitement, exploration and more promise than you could shake a passport at; a descriptor that could equally be applied to the travel industry of today, in our post-lockdown world.
+The parallels between travel’s golden age and our gradually reopening travel industry are abundantly apparent.

-So why do we think it was so much more special a century ago?
-Perhaps it was that new modes of transport were taking off; from the jet plane to the airship.
-Perhaps it was that huge swathes of the world still remained unexplored.
+So why was travel so much more special a century ago?
+Perhaps it was the new modes of transport that were taking off; from the jet plane, to the airship.
+Perhaps it was the huge swathes of the world that still remained unexplored.
 Or perhaps it was the travel posters — bright, bold works of art created to show exotic locales in their best, most tantalising light.

 We’re great fans of these retro, vintage-style travel posters as home decorations.
-Be they hung as memories of destinations visited, or inspiration to fuel your wanderlust list, your home doesn’t contain enough of them — so here are a handful to get your collection started…
+Whether they’re hung as memories of destinations visited or inspiration to fuel your wanderlust list, your home doesn’t contain enough of them — so here are a handful to get your collection started…

 Sun yourself with a work of art from the Riviera